siara-cc/Shox96/README.md

-# Shox96 - Guaranteed Compression for Short Strings
+# (Deprecated) Shox96 - Guaranteed Compression for Short Strings

+** This library has been deprecated **.
+Use [Unishox](https://github.com/siara-cc/Unishox) instead.
+It has same features and more.

 This is a C library for compressing short strings.
 It was developed to individually compress and decompress small strings.
 In general compression utilities such as `zip`, `gzip` do not compress short strings well and often expand them.
 They also use lots of memory which makes them unusable in constrained environments like Arduino.